Adam-A/Foodini/SprintMeeting_2.md

 Worked on adding the table list for the individual list controller.
 Looked into using iCloud, however it requires a published app/about to be published app.
 If we publish the app, we would use __key value pairs__ for things like settings and would save our actual grocery/pantry lists as a __document__.
+Switched the bottom tab bar to use Tab Bar Controller and integrated independent Navigation Controllers as necessary.
+Also added constraints to various views, primarily in Settings.

 ### Planned
-For the upcoming week, plans on implementing a tab controller on each of the view controllers for a more streamlined navigation.
+For the upcoming week, will resolve bugs (such as the Recipes view) and refine inter-application navigation, as the Tab Bar is somewhat rudimentary currently.

+### Issues
+The Recipes view crashes whenever it is loaded, likely from a missing outlet or misnamed class.
+This seems to be the result of attempting to resolve the merge conflict.
+For now it has been omitted from the Tab Bar Controller.

 ### Links